kata96451/creativeBakery/README.md

-A site for selling bicycles - [DEMO LINK](https://kata96451.github.io/creativeBakery/)
+A landing page for the selling custom baked goods - [DEMO LINK](https://kata96451.github.io/creativeBakery/)

 Used technologies:
   - HTML